Exploring the wines of Umbria

 Trebbiano Spoletino, Fratelli Pardi, 2014, 13% – 100% of the eponymous grape variety, this wine from the wet and difficult 2014 started life with a remarkably high 9.2g/l total acidity.
-The wine maker tried to put it through malolactic fermentation to soften it but it was having none of it and it remained at 8.9g/l in the bottle.
-As a result a fairly bland palate but with crisp acidity has great ability to age.
-We tasted the 2011 as a four-year old which showed stony notes alongside ripe peach and a salt touch on the finale.
+The winemaker tried to put it through malolactic fermentation to soften it but it was having none of it and it remained at 8.9g/l in the bottle.
+As a result, a fairly bland palate but with crisp acidity has a great ability to age.
+We tasted the 2011 as a four-year-old which showed stony notes alongside ripe peach and a salt touch on the finale.
 A local wine of real potential.

 The eternal battle between freshness and oxidation is being fought out here in Umbria as elsewhere.
 There is a demand – or is it a fad? – for no (added) SO2 wines and so we were interested to try them.

 Falesco, La Discordia [sic], Bianco Umbria, 11.5%, 2013 was a library sample and for good reasons.
 Tasted two years after the harvest it illustrated perfectly why tiny additions of sulphur are generally a good thing in white wines as there was little fruit and it was mildly oxidised, but not really in an interesting way.
 Definitely a ‘drink as young as possible’ wine.